o9coin/coin_source/README.md

 Setup
 -----
-Unpack the files into a directory and run O9coin-qt.exe.

 O9coin-Qt is the original O9coin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of O9coin transactions;